Broken Glass (Kygo and Kim Petras song)

 "Broken Glass" is a song by Norwegian DJ Kygo and German singer-songwriter Kim Petras.
 It was released on 28 May 2020 by Sony Music from Kygo's third studio album Golden Hour.
+The song became a top 40 hit in Norway and Sweden.

 Music video

-The music video was released on July 10, 2020, directed by GriffinStoddard.
+The music video was released on July 10, 2020, directed by Griffin Stoddard.
 Petras is shown amongst the wreckage of a car in the snowy dark, with her appearance evolving into a "Mad Max-meets-Elsa from Frozen ice queen, ready to take on everything the storm has to throw at her", according to Billboard.